-Abstract-To map and process "big data" requires new types of development for machine cognition and signal processing of combinatorial logic in a network.
+To map and process "big data" requires new types of development for machine cognition and signal processing of combinatorial logic in a network.
 A novel system for machine cognition includes Kanban cells (KC), Kanban cell neurons (KCN), and Kanban cell neuron networks (KCNN), patent pending.
 The KC is an asynchronous AND-OR gate without feedback that is self-timing by the input data to process until input is equal to output.
 For the KCN, the input example is a four-valued logic (4VL) based on the 2-tuple as four logical values in the set {"", 01, 10, 11} of four-valued bit code (4vbc) where "" is equivalent to 00.
+Access to a sparsely filled look up table (LUT) is minimized in hardware with a 2-bit value per logical signal.
 The unique algorithm of multiple KCNs in the KCNN emulates the human neuron with nine logical inputs and one output.
-The real-time algorithm is implemented by a look up table (LUT) of 64 KB in software and 192 KB in hardware.
-The model in parallel is scalable for large data sets and adaptable for a forward-looking rules-engine as based on The immediate applications are bivalent trial and error. analytics for high velocity streaming data such as in time series for econometrics.
-The example with results is presented for the Kanban Cell Neuron Stock Trading System (KCNSTS).
+The KCNN model in parallel is scalable for large data sets and is adaptable as a forward-looking rules-engine as based on bivalent trial and error.
+The real-time algorithm is implemented by a look up table (LUT).
+In software the LUT occupies 64 KB, and on a desktop processes 1MM KCNs per second.
+In hardware the LUT complex occupies 194 KB, and on a \$40 device processes at 1.8 BB KCNs per second, or about 1600 times faster.
+The immediate applications KCNNs are analytics for high velocity streaming data such as in time series for meteorologics and econometrics, for which examples with results are presented.

+Keywords

-Keywords-analytics; AND-OR gate; high velocity stream; Kanban cell neuron; linear network; multi-valued logic; stock trading system
+analytics, AND-OR gate, high velocity stream, Kanban cell neuron, linear network, multi-valued logic

-I. Historical background
+Historical background